 Squamous Cell Carcinoma in Situ, also known as Bowen’s Disease, occurs when there’s a growth of cancerous cells strictly on the skin’s outer layer, which is called the squamous cell skin.
 It occurs in people whose skin is prone to sunburns.
-Because the color of the skin can be passed on from one generation to the next, the disease may run in the family, but it is not a hereditary condition, per se.
+Because the color of the skin can be passed on from one generation to the next.
+The disease may run in the family, but it is not a hereditary condition, per se.

-What is its cause?
+What is Bowens Cause?

-Bowens Disease prevalent among people receiving immunosuppressive treatments, and it has been connected with radiotherapy, long-term arsenic intake, and the human papillomavirus, which causes genital warts to appear.
+Bowens Disease is prevalent among people receiving immunosuppressive treatments, and it has been connected with radiotherapy, long-term arsenic intake, and the human papillomavirus, which causes genital warts to appear.

 Exposed skin is usually the most affected, with one or several patches occasionally spreading to a few centimeters across the face, neck, scalp, hands, and legs.
 It can be mistaken for psoriasis, eczema, or other skin conditions, which is why having a biopsy is advised, Bowens Disease doesn’t usually cause any symptoms.